ppy/osu-wiki/news/2025/2025-04-07-osu-beatmapping-world-championship-2025.md

 Teams consist of 4–6 members and represent their country, meaning every member must share the same country flag.

+The captain should join the contest's [Discord server](https://discord.com/invite/QGzz3n655u) to keep up with updates and announcements.
+Others are free to do that too!

 ## Beatmapping and submission

 The contributions of team members must be declared, for example, with a list of sections mapped by each individual mapper.